 3. Hofbrau Standing Room Area: The Hofbrau tent is the only one where you can get served drinks without a seat in their special standing room only area or Stehbereich in German.
 As long as you get in early enough you can stay all day and night if need be.
 It is rowdy, fun and crowded in the standing room area, and there are no chairs, only high top tables.
 As we mentioned above, even with the standing room area you will need to by in line by 5-6am on weekends or arrive by Noon-2pm on a weekday.

-6. Visit The After Party: There will be no Wiesn after party at the Hippodrom for the 2017 Oktoberfest.
-You can, however, go to the one to the NE of the train station at Lowenbrau which is a little more club like.
+6. Visit The After Party: There is no longer Wiesn after party at the Hippodrom for Oktoberfest, but you can still go to the one to the NE of the train station at Lowenbrau which is a little more club-like.
 General tickets are 10€ with no set seats and long lines for service.
 VIP tickets are 214€ for a group of 4 which includes seat reservations, a bottle of booze, and a server.
 Lowenbrau After Party Website: HERE.
 Tickets: HERE.

 Can I Buy Tickets On Sites Like eBay?